Sansyuh06/Anti-Scammer-Application/README.md

 1. **Important:** All scripts must be run as **Administrator** (required to modify system files/services).
 2. Open command prompt with admin privileges.
-3. Run each script individually:
+3. To Run the script you can either run each script individually:
    ```bash
    python block_sites.py
    python detect_services.py
    python unblock_sites.py
    ```
+or run All at once with using test.py